The Magic Of Thinking Big Summary -12 Lessons Learned

 “Success depends on the support of other people.”

-The only hurdle between you and what you want to be is the support from others.
+The biggest obstacle between you and what you want to be is the support from others.

-A person is not pulled up to a higher level job, they are rather lifted up.
+A person is not pulled up to a higher level job, they’re rather lifted up.

 #9 Get The Action Habit

 Leaders are those people who don’t waste time speculating.
 Procrastination is NOT part of their vocabulary.

 They never hesitate to get things done, especially when they believe that they can do it.

 Too many people waste their time waiting until conditions are perfect before acting.